 If you have never tried jerusalem artichokes you really need to give them a try, especially if you are diabetic.
 This recipe shows you how to cook jerusalem artichoke so they taste like potato chips.

 A Jerusalem artichoke doesn’t look like a regular artichoke at all.
 It’s more of a cross between a potato and a piece of ginger in appearance.
 They are a real super food for diabetics.

-- vegetable oil, olive oil or coconut oil
+- 1 tablespoon vegetable oil, olive oil or coconut oil

 Season with salt or your favorite salt free seasoning.
 I love Herbamare, which is a mix of sea salt and dried herbs.
 Use the flavoring of your choice.

 If you have wondered how to cook jerusalem artichokes, this is a great way.
 They almost end up tasting like potato chips, but of course are a MUCH healthier choice.

 Jerusalem artichokes can be difficult to find – at least in the area where I live.
 They are super easy to grow yourself though, so if you are diabetic and have a bit of garden space, you may want to allocate a patch to jerusalem artichokes.
 Plant them once and they will grow over and over and over again, year after year.

 Roasted jerusalem artichokes is one of our diabetic recipes.
 Browse them all here.

 If you like this recipe, please take a moment to Pin it to Pinterest, Tweet about it, Like it on Facebook and leave a comment below.
 Thanks a lot.